Timeliness to File a Birth Certificate

-This worksheet needs to be completed ASAP so that the hospital can generate the child's birth certificate.
-All of the information collected during the registration will remain confidential with the office of Vital Statistics Services.
-Generally, the Health Information Management (HIM/Medical Records) section of the office enters the information into the Vital Statistics system to file the birth record with the state office.
+This worksheet needs to be completed ASAP so the hospital can compile the child’s birth information to be filed with the Vital Statistics Office.
+Generally, the Health Information Management (HIM/Medical Records) section of the Hospital enters the information into the Vital Statistics system to file the birth record with the state office.

 The information provided on this worksheet will be used to complete the child’s birth certificate.
 The birth certificate is a document that will be used for legal purposes to prove your child’s age, citizenship and parentage.
 The document will be used by your child throughout his or her life.
 It is very critical that each question is answered as accurately as possible.

 This worksheet collects some of the following pieces of information:

 – Child’s full legal name (NOTE: There are no restrictions as to what the last name of the child can be.
 However it is recommended that there not be any numbers or special characters in the name): The last name of the child is very important and the parent(s) must choose the last name carefully.
 Under WY Vital Records Rules and Regulations the last name of the child can only be changed by a court order once filed with the state office.